vennarshulytz/gitary/README.md

 [English](README.md) | [中文](README.zh-CN.md)

-> **Notion-like editing + Excalidraw drawing for your Git repositories**
+> **Notion-like editing + Excalidraw & Draw.io drawing for your Git repositories**

-Bring Notion-style powerful editing experience and Excalidraw drawing capabilities to your Git repositories.
+Bring Notion-style powerful editing experience and professional diagramming capabilities (Excalidraw & Draw.io) to your Git repositories.
 Your notes, your data, your control.

 ## 🌐 Try Online